manish-jandu/P3-QuizApp/README.md

-# Udemy Project: Age in Minutes
+# Udemy Project: Quiz App

 This is a hands-on project from the Udemy course - [The Complete Android 10 & Kotlin Development Masterclass](https://www.udemy.com/course/android-kotlin-developer/) by Denis Punjeta.